Skip to Main Content

 Employment Opportunities (Program)

 Maryland’s Public Behavioral Health System (PBHS) prides itself on its consumer-driven, consumer-focused service system.
 The Administration’s Office of Consumer Affairs has a leadership role in both policy and program development.
-The office coordinates with local peer support chapters, individual consumers, and primary consumer advocacy groups in efforts to improve services, and empower consumers throughout their recovery.
+The office coordinates with local peer support chapters, individual consumers, and consumer advocacy groups in efforts to improve services, and empower consumers throughout their recovery.
 In addition, the office, in conjunction with local Core Service Agencies, can assist consumers with their complaints and/or concerns regarding services received or treatment options.

 Ongoing projects within the Office of Consumer Affairs include: